mooondark/ADViewer/README_EN.md

 v1.47d

-**Note: this viewer requires the use of the Advance Design [API](https://github.com/Graitec-Group/advance-design-api)** **A license is also required to use it, and AD2027 software or higher must be installed**
+**Note: this viewer requires the use of the Advance Design [API](https://github.com/Graitec-Group/advance-design-api)**

+**A license is also required to use it, and AD2027 or higher must be installed**